 How Do You Calculate Return On Capital Employed?

 The formula for calculating the return on capital employed is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 Or for Croda International:

-Therefore, Croda International has an ROCE of 22%.
+So, Croda International has an ROCE of 21%.

 ROCE can be useful when making comparisons, such as between similar companies.
-Croda International’s ROCE appears to be substantially greater than the 13% average in the Chemicals industry.
-We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
-Regardless of the industry comparison, in absolute terms, Croda International’s ROCE currently appears to be excellent.
+Croda International's ROCE appears to be substantially greater than the 12% average in the Chemicals industry.
+I think that's good to see, since it implies the company is better than other companies at making the most of its capital.
+Regardless of the industry comparison, in absolute terms, Croda International's ROCE currently appears to be excellent.

 What Are Current Liabilities, And How Do They Affect Croda International's ROCE?

-Croda International has total liabilities of UK£287m and total assets of UK£1.8b.
-As a result, its current liabilities are equal to approximately 16% of its total assets.
+Croda International has total assets of UK£2.0b and current liabilities of UK£353m.
+As a result, its current liabilities are equal to approximately 18% of its total assets.
 This is quite a low level of current liabilities which would not greatly boost the already high ROCE.